XBraid/xbraid/docs/Example.md

 6. **SpatialNorm**: This function tells XBraid how to take the norm of a braid_Vector and is used for halting.
 This norm is only over space.
-A common norm choice is the standard Eucliden norm, but many other choices are possible, such as an L2-norm based on a finite element space.
+A common norm choice is the standard Euclidean norm, but many other choices are possible, such as an L2-norm based on a finite element space.
 The norm choice should be based on what makes sense for you problem.
-How to accumulate spatial norm values to obtain a global space-time residual norm for halting decsions is controlled by [braid_SetTemporalNorm](@ref braid_SetTemporalNorm).
+How to accumulate spatial norm values to obtain a global space-time residual norm for halting decisions is controlled by [braid_SetTemporalNorm](@ref braid_SetTemporalNorm).

          int